The Missing Variable: Socio-Technical Alignment in Risk Evaluation: Conclusion

 \section{Conclusion}

-This work established AI-enabled systems as socio-technical systems, demonstrated that existing risk evaluation methods inadequately account for socio-technical attributes, and introduced a novel variable, named the socio-technical alignment, to incorporate these attributes into the traditional risk expression.
-A primary direction for future work is to operationalize this variable by developing and validating suitable proxies for its core attributes, enabling its semi-quantitative or quantitative assessment in practice.
+This work established AI-enabled systems as socio-techni-cal systems, demonstrated that existing risk evaluation methods inadequately account for socio-technical attributes, and introduced a novel variable, named the socio-technical alignment, to explicitly incorporate these attributes into the traditional risk expression.
+The proposed risk equation may foster increased awareness of socio-technical attributes during risk assessment of AI-enabled systems, thereby enhancing the system design process and mitigating risks arising from these attributes.
+A primary direction for future work is to test this variable by developing and validating suitable proxies for its core attributes, enabling its semi-quantitative or quantitative assessment in practice.

-\begin{ack} This work was carried out as a part of SUBPRO-Zero, a Research Centre at the Norwegian University of Science and Technology.
+\begin{ack} This work was carried out as a part of SUBPRO-Zero, a Research Centre at NTNU.
 The authors gratefully acknowledge the project support from SUBPRO-Zero, which is financed by major industry partners and NTNU.
 We also thank Abhishek Subedi for helpful feedback on socio-technical systems and the risk assessment process. \end{ack}